droyred/EDA-Spotify-2023/README.md

 Thanks for diving into Spotify’s top 2023 tracks with me—hope you find as much joy in the data as I did!

+---

+## Version History

+1. **Initial Upload**: Uploaded the Spotify EDA notebook and dataset.
+2. **Readme Addition**: Added a README file for project overview and analysis.
+3. **Readme Update**: Updated the README with grammar corrections and enhanced explanations.